The 5 Biggest Health Insurance Mistakes

 Emergency room care is extremely expensive and if you are in a serious car or motorcycle accident or injured while hiking, running or snowboarding, you are going to want immediate medical attention.
 Medical bills are the leading cause of personal bankruptcy in the U.S. Don’t let an unexpected injury from your favorite activities cost you your financial security because of large, uncovered hospital and medical bills.

 With health insurance, you get the carrier’s re-priced discounts on the care you receive.
 Providers agree in advance contractually to accept lower carrier-negotiated prices, rather than their retail charges for uninsured patients.
-The difference, especially among hospitals, is huge.
+The difference, especially among hospitals, is large.

 So, even if you buy a plan with a higher deductible – meaning you choose to self-insure your health care expenses up to the dollar amount of the deductible you select and in return you get a lower monthly health insurance premium – you still get the benefit of re-priced discounts on both your co-payments and the charges allowed and paid by the carrier.